No New Fossil Fuels in Virginia

 Learn how to fight back

-Big Gas wants to build more huge new fracked-gas pipelines – one through the Blue Ridge and Appalachian regions of Virginia and West Virginia called the Mountain Valley Pipeline, and the other through the heart of Central Virginia called the Chickahominy Pipeline.
-These pipelines are being built with a lifetime of 40 years and will lock us into dirty energy for decades, hinged on an untested reappropriation to hydrogen gas distribution.
+These projects are being built with a lifetime of 40 years and will lock us into dirty energy for decades.
 This is NOT the future we need and it flies in the face of the Commonwealth’s historic clean energy standards.
-From fueling toxic fracking, to destroying our shared waterways, to polluting majority Black neighborhoods, to leaking heat-trapping methane, this pipeline would harm our communities and our climate every step of the way.
+From fueling toxic fracking, to destroying our shared waterways, to polluting majority Black neighborhoods, to leaking heat-trapping methane, these projects would harm our communities and our climate every step of the way.

-CCAN is committed to working alongside Virginians on the front lines of the Mountain Valley Pipeline to stop this monstrous pipeline.
-We are also legally intervening in the permit process to hold decision-makers allowing new pipelines in Virginia accountable.
+CCAN is committed to working alongside Virginians on the front lines of the communities facing monstrous polluting energy projects like the Mountain Valley Pipeline.
+We are also legally intervening in the permit process to hold decision-makers allowing new fossil fuel projects in Virginia accountable.

 The Mountain Valley Pipeline